adarshkumarsingh83/java_jse/DOCUMENTS/JAVA_CHANGES_README.md

 		* toUnmodifiableMap();
 	* List,Set,Map xxx.copyOf();
 		* return unmodifiable copy of the collection or map
+		* will return the same object if the original object is its self immutable
+		* element can't be null in collections
+		* collection should not be null
 ```
  List<String> list = new ArrayList<String>();
   list.add("xxx");